paulsena/ChessBoard_OOP/ReadMe.txt

 Description / Comment
 ===========================================
-This is an implementation of a two player, turn based, chess game that uses OOP concepts covered in Computing III.
+This is an implementation of a two player, turn based, chess game that uses OOP concepts covered in my Computing III from UML.
 The framework is work in progress but mostly fully functional, including moving, opening double jumps, attacking diagonal, movement obstacle detection, and board bound checking.